Combo Offer 35% Off + 10% Extra OFF on WhatsApp

 Descriptive language feature

 The authors use terms, images and even the details of their text to give a deeper understanding of some elements to their readers.
 It could be used to describe a character, an object, feelings and even a place.
 These types of language features are the most commonly used in books, poems and even in daily life.
-Metaphors and similes are examples of descriptive language features.
+Metaphors and similes are examples of descriptive language feature.

 Persuasive language feature

-These are similar to descriptive language features but differ in the motive itself.
+These are similar to descriptive language feature but differ in the motive itself.
 The descriptive ones as the name says are for describing something while the persuasive language features are to persuade people.
 The writer or speakers use this type of language feature to persuade their audience like how a politician does in their speech.
 Rhetorical questions, over-exaggeration and even emotive language are all types of persuasive language features.

 Exploratory language feature